 - Booking Calligraphy by Marcia Aronow: I recommend booking me for your event calligraphy as soon as you order your invitations.
 If you wait until the invites are in your hands, I may not be able to fit you in, so please contact me early in the process.
 See Pricing & FAQ's for pricing information.
-Contact Me with any questions and I'll help you get the process started!
+Contact Me with any questions and I'll help you get the process started.

 - Escort or place card guest list: Your place card guest list should also be typed.
-I will be happy to provide a Word place card template for your place card list creation.
+I will provide a Word place card template for your list creation.
 Your cards can be inscribed formally or informally.
 For more formal and traditional events, escort or place cards may be written using titles with first/last names such as, Mr. and Mrs. John Smith.
 This is the same wording as how your guest's invitation was addressed.
 Some like a more casual feel for their reception place cards and prefer only first/last names to be written without titles.
 Adult children should receive their own place cards.

 - Changes to your guest list: Once I begin calligraphy, any changes or additions to your guest list should be emailed separately to me.
 It's not necessary to re-send the entire guest list.